batfish/batfish/questions/Parameters.md

 A specification for a set of BGP process properties (e.g., those returned by the `bgpProcessConfiguration` question).

 A BGP process property specifier is a set of enums (see above) over the following values: Multipath_Match_Mode, Multipath_EBGP, Multipath_IBGP, Neighbors, Route_Reflector, Tie_Breaker.

+## BGP Session Compat Status Specifier

+A specification for a set of BGP session compatibility statuses.

+* `UNIQUE_MATCH` specifies a singleton set with that status.

+* `UNIQUE_MATCH, DYNAMIC_MATCH` specifies a set with those statuses.

+* `/match/` specifies a set with statuses that contain that substring.

+#### BGP Session Compat Status Specifier Grammar

+A BGP session status specifier is a set of enums (see above) over the following values: LOCAL_IP_UNKNOWN_STATICALLY, NO_LOCAL_IP, NO_LOCAL_AS, NO_REMOTE_IP, NO_REMOTE_PREFIX, NO_REMOTE_AS, INVALID_LOCAL_IP, UNKNOWN_REMOTE, HALF_OPEN, MULTIPLE_REMOTES, UNIQUE_MATCH, DYNAMIC_MATCH, NO_MATCH_FOUND.

+## BGP Session Status Specifier

+A specification for a set of BGP session statuses.

+* `ESTABLISHED` specifies a singleton set with that status.

+* `NOT_ESTABLISHED, NOT_COMPATIBLE` specifies a set with those statuses.

+* `/estab/` specifies a set with statuses that contain that substring.

+#### BGP Session Status Specifier Grammar

+A BGP session status specifier is a set of enums (see above) over the following values: ESTABLISHED, NOT_ESTABLISHED, NOT_COMPATIBLE.

 ## BGP Session Type Specifier